ept/blog/scaling.md

 should be: _change capture_.

 The idea of change capture is simple: let the application consume a feed of all writes to the database.
+In other words, you have a background process which gets notified every time something changes in the database (insert, update or delete).

 You could achieve a similar thing if, every time you write something to the database, you also post it to a message queue.
 However, change capture is better because it contains exactly the same data as what was committed to the database (avoiding race conditions).
 A good change capture system also allows you to stream through the entire existing dataset, and then seamlessly switch to consuming real-time updates when it has caught up.

 Consumers of this changelog are decoupled from the app that generates the writes, which gives you great freedom to experiment without fear of bringing down the main site.
 You can use the changelog